vigoo/scalafxml/README.md

 On the `dynamic` branch there is the first version of the proxy generator which executes runtime.
 This has a disadvantage of having `scala-compiler.jar` as a dependency, but has no special compile-time dependencies.

-The laest published version is "0.1".
+The latest published version is "0.1".
 To use it in SBT add:

 ```scala
 libraryDependencies += "org.scalafx" % "scalafxml-core_2.10" % "0.1"